4 Employee Motivation Theories You Need To Try

 Conversely, if corporate culture is antagonistic, cut-throat, or downright toxic, it violates people’s needs for safety including the need for emotional security, financial security, order, predictability, or social stability.

-As a result, behavior becomes self-serving.
+As a result, behaviour becomes self-serving.
 Employees might still be motivated to achieve, but this motivation comes at the expense of authenticity, and potentially even both happiness, and mental health at work.

 Discover Personio: Drive Employee Performance Higher